Skip to content

 Configure the SMTP Server

-For Keycloak to be able to send an email to the user for verification, appropriate settings on the SMTP server must be configured.
-These settings are defined within the values.yaml file of the eurodat-chart, including smtpApiKey, smtpApiSecretKey, and smtpMailFrom.
+For Keycloak to be able to send an E-mail to the user for verification, appropriate settings on the SMTP server must be configured.
+These settings are defined within the values.yaml file of the eurodat Helm Chart, including smtpApiKey, smtpApiSecretKey, and smtpMailFrom (path: clusters/helm/eurodat/values.yaml).

-smtpMailFrom specifies the email address from which the verification email is sent. smtpApiKey and smtpApiSecretKey, your SMTP server's credentials, are locally overwritten by the get_smtp_keys.py script.
-To execute this, you have to first complete the env_template and then relocate it to the main directory of the trustee-platform.
+smtpMailFrom specifies the email address from which the verification email is sent. smtpApiKey and smtpApiSecretKey, are your SMTP server's credentials, they must be locally set in tilt_config.json.
+You can find a template at tilt_config_template.json and the values for the secrets are stored in our Secret Manager.
 In addition, the connection settings such as Host, SSL, and the associated Port are configured within the kc_do script.
 This completes the setting up of your SMTP server for Keycloak to perform email verification of users.

 Tilt environment setup

-The two clusters in the local setup are defined in ./Tiltfile and ./Tiltfile_ext.
+The cluster in the local setup are defined in ./Tiltfile.
 Most components are rolled out by installing the Helm Charts defined in our repository, with values customised for the local settings, thereby acquired as much dev-prod parity as possible.

 The startup and teardown of a local setup is automated with a Makefile.
 To see all the make targets, you may invoke make or make help.